consolesunleashed/sega-genesis-3-function-restore-helper-boards/README.md

 - 0.6mm is ideal.
 0.8mm is also good.
 1mm is ok.
 1.2mm is too much.
 1.6mm is stupid.
 - Get them in blue or else.
 - Castellated vias are recommended.
 Failure to get castellated will mean the half cut vias will need cleaning and also potentially have torn off copper plating during manufacturing.
+Might be fine though.

 ## Version History

-Coming soon.
+### VA1 Standard / Mini

+V1 - 25/07/2023
+V1.1 - 12/08/2023

+### VA2 Standard / Mini

+V1 - 27/07/2023
+V1.1 - 20/08/2023

 ## License